Medo072/BigCats/README.md

 </div>

 <p style="font-size: 18px;">Welcome to WildCats🦁, an exhilarating Python-based project that brings the untamed world of wild cats to your fingertips🌍!
 This thrilling adventure takes image classification to a whole new level as you journey through the captivating realms of cheetahs, leopards, lions, and tigers.
-This project showcases the implementation of image classification for...
+This project showcases the implementation of image classification for
 <a href="https://www.kaggle.com/datasets/patriciabrezeanubig-cats-image-classification-dataset?select=animals">BigCats</a>
 dataset on kaggle🎇</p>
 <hr>